 When it’s time to get to work on homework assignments, make sure your child is focused on the task at hand.
 Remove distractions like cell phones or television so your child can complete his or her homework and stay on schedule.

 3. Get Started Early

 Every day right after school, sit down with your child and go over homework assignments for each class.
 Help your child make a list of what should be completed that night and get started early.
 Waiting to get started until later in the evening means your child has less time (and energy) to complete his or her homework, leading to more stress for both of you.

 Your child should have an agenda where he or she writes down all homework and assignments given by the teacher.
 Have your child review the agenda each day to make sure he or she knows what homework assignments need to be completed.

 An unorganized homework station can be distracting.
-Make sure the space is kept neat and tidy and has all the supplies your child will need to complete his or her homework, including pencils, paper, and textbooks.
+Make sure space is kept neat and tidy and has all the supplies your child will need to complete his or her homework, including pencils, paper, and textbooks.

 As much as parents would like to help their children with homework, the material taught in school has changed a lot over the years.
 If your child is struggling with homework, make a list of questions he or she can take to the teacher to get the help needed to understand the assignment.

-Creating a homework group can help make homework less overwhelming by giving your child the chance to go over the material with his or her classmates.
+Whether virtually or in-person, creating a homework group can help make homework less overwhelming by giving your child the chance to go over the material with his or her classmates.
 This gives kids the opportunity to better understand the material by teaching it to each other and working through any questions as a team.

 If your child is getting frustrated or overwhelmed by a homework assignment or question, encourage him or her to take a break and come back to it.
 This will give your child a chance to relax and regroup so he or she can come back with a clear mind.
 Even while completing other tasks, your child’s brain will continue working on problems in the background.